dandi/dandi-cli/doc/design/python-api-1.md

         * `pct: float` — percentage of bytes downloaded (formerly "done%")
         * `checksum: str` — `"differs"`, `"ok"`, or `"-"`

+    * On success, blocking upload methods for uploading multiple assets return structures with the following fields:
+        * `assets: List[RemoteAsset]` — list of assets successfully uploaded
+        * `skipped: List[Tuple[LocalAsset, str]]` — list of skipped assets, paired with the reasons why they were skipped
+    * For blocking upload methods that upload multiple assets, if an error occurs while uploading, an exception is raised after all threads have completed; this exception has the same `assets` and `skipped` attributes as above plus an `errored: List[Tuple[LocalAsset, str]]` attribute pairing errored assets with error messages

     * **To discuss:** Should methods that accept `DandisetMeta` and `(Bare|Remote)AssetMeta` instances also accept raw `dict`s?
 If so, should any validation be done on these `dict`s?

 * `dandi.dandiset`: Expand the ability for `Dandiset` (renamed to `LocalDandiset` and made a subclass of the new `Dandiset` base class) to represent a Dandiset on disk: